This blog post will show you how you can switch Azure Bastion from the Standard SKU to the Basic SKU (tier) via the use of an Azure PowerShell script.

 Currently, Azure Bastion is available in two SKUs: Basic and Standard.

-- The Basic SKU provides basic functionality, which enables Azure Bastion to manage RDP/SSH connectivity to virtual machines (VMs) without exposing public IP addresses (PIP) on any of those VMs.
+- The Basic SKU provides basic functionality, which enables Azure Bastion to manage RDP/SSH connectivity to virtual machines (VMs) without exposing public IP addresses (PIPs) on any of those VMs.

 - The Standard SKU enables premium features, like host scaling, specifying custom inbound ports when using Azure Bastion, etc.